forlilab/Ringtail/README.md

 When filtering, the passing results are saved as a view in the database.
 This view is named `passing_results` by default.
 The user can specify a name for the view using the `--bookmark_name` option.
 Other data for poses in a view may be accessed later using the `--new_data_from_bookmark` option.
 When `max_miss` > 0 is used, a view is created for each combination of interaction filters and is named `<bookmark_name>_<n>` where n is the index of the filter combination in the log file (indexing from 0).

 Filtering may take from seconds to minutes, depending on the size of the database, roughly scaling as O(n) for n database entries.
-To speed up subsequent filtering runs, one may filter over a previous bookmark specified with the `--filter_bookmark` option.
+One may also filter over a previous bookmark specified with the `--filter_bookmark` option.
+If using this option, the bookmarks specified by `--filter_bookmark` and `--bookmark_name` must be different.

 ##### Other available outputs
 The primary outputs from rt_process_vs are the database itself (`write` mode) and the filtering log file (`read` mode).
 There are several other output options as well, intended to allow the user to further explore the data from a virtual screening.